Consumer confidence: documentation of statistics

 Source data and data collections

-After the current good 50 per cent non-response rate, the average size of the monthly response data is around 1,100 persons.
+After the current over 50 per cent non-response rate, the average size of the monthly response data is around 1,000 persons.

 The non-response rate includes those who refused from the survey or were otherwise prevented from participating, as well as those who could not be contacted.
 Possible over-coverage (deaths, moves abroad and permanently in institutional care) is also included here in non-response.